marcosrego-web/Mr.Dev./README.md

 The widget/module initially comes with the themes ‘None’ and ‘Default’.
 'Default' has many layouts to choose from including a custom layout to choose each option.
 It's also possible to develop new custom themes.
 This is perfect if you already have a website and want to display your content in a new way, while keeping the look & feel of your current template.

-The widget/module already has compatibility with events, products and other types of content.
-Choosing a parent, categorization and better support on those will be added in the future.

 Mr.Dev. starts with categories because some *content display plugins* and *CMS* do not highlight categories as much as posts/articles.
 But that could be practical for a better organization, structure, search engine optimization and a better understanding of the front and backoffice from clients and users.
 ##
 ### Compatibility Warning ⚠